 The general culture of 'limited touch' should be adapted, where appropriate, to the individual requirements of each child.
+All guidance from DfE regarding Covid-19 must be followed in respect of this and must take priority.

 Please see our Intimate Care Policy, Behaviour Policy and Positive Handling Policy.